SeafoodStudios/WebDB/README.md

-# PyNet
+# WebDB
-### PyNet is Python powered browser & system with a custom domain name system, simple REST API, and a completely open-source frontend AND backend!
+### WebDB is free storage method with a simple REST API and a completely open-source frontend AND backend!

-#### How To Use Browser
-THIS PART IS A WORK IN PROGRESS, PLEASE CHECK BACK LATER!

 #### How To Use REST API
 Command for opening sites: